Roboteky/River_level_monitoring_system/README.md

 - When threshold levels are met, a notification system is activated.

-- Afrika's Talking products will be used for bulk messaging.
+- Afrika's Talking products will be used for bulk messagig
+- DATA VIUALIZATION will be key in this prject